 Printing available STL

 This is the easiest way.
-Other than official sources, a lot of people has successfully print their own planetary surface and very kindly uploaded their files on the world wide web.
+Other than official sources, a lot of people has successfully printed their own planetary surface and very kindly uploaded their files on the world wide web.

 - NASA 3D resources.
-Including lunar landing sites, martian rover sites, asteroids, and spacecrafts, with an ever-growing collection
+Including lunar landing sites, martian rover sites, asteroids, and spacecraft, with an ever-growing collection

 - Earth.
 Wired version by Ferjerez@Thingiverse.